olly-tech/finance-calculator/README.md

-# softeng-bootcamp
+# Finance Calculator Python Application

- Software Engineering Skills Bootcamp Projects
+Project created as part of Hyperion Dev Skills Bootcamp.

-All capstone and portfolio projects completed during skills bootcamp using Python.
+Prompt: create a finance calculator, that allows a user access to two calculators.
+The user is presented with a menu to select the appropriate calculator for whether they wish to calculate their investment bonuses or their repayments on a house loan.

-01 - create a finance calculator that allows a user access to two calculators.
-One for reinvestment and one for repayment on a mortgage.
-Utilised casting to ensure user's input would be recognised in multiple formats.
+This program utilises casting to ensure a user's input is recognised in multiple formats, for better UX.